The Space in Interior Design

 What other highlights or awkward features are in the room?
 Is the room symmetric?
 How is natural light traveling during the day and when is it best?
 Are there any darker rooms or rooms with dark corners?

-Based on natural lighting, some rooms may be more suitable for morning or daytime use, and some other offer themselves for nighttime activities?
+Based on natural lighting, some rooms may be more suitable for morning or daytime use, and others offer themselves for nighttime activities?

 Understanding natural light in all spaces is an important factor for appropriate use and lighting.

 How are the rooms connected?
 What do you experience when you walk from space to space?
 What focal points are there looking from one space into another?
 What views do they offer, inside and to the outside?

 Which wall would lend itself for a powerful artwork that can be seen from various spaces?
 Where would some changes to the landscaping create focal point and connection to nature?